 That’s why startups that hit the big leagues are so remarkable.
 It takes a unique blend of business acumen, creativity, and a fair amount of luck to grow a fledgling business into a formidable and successful enterprise.

 For those in the startup sphere, the ultimate mark of success is entry into the so-called unicorn ‘club ‘.
-Unicorns – named for their rarity – are startups which are worth $1 billion or more.
-Even for startups who have successfully raised venture capital, the chance reaching these lofty heights is less than 1%.
+Unicorns – named for their rarity – are startups that are worth $1 billion or more.
+Even for startups who have successfully raised venture capital, the chance of reaching these lofty heights is less than 1%.

-What is the meaning of Unicorn startup?
+What is the meaning of a Unicorn startup?

-Despite this, there are now hundreds of startups that have achieved this impressive valuation, from household names like Uber, Pinterest, and Reddit, to huge ecommerce businesses, and pioneers of futuristic technologies like space travel and artificial intelligence.
+Despite this, there are now hundreds of startups that have achieved this impressive valuation, from household names like Uber, Pinterest, and Reddit, to huge eCommerce businesses, and pioneers of futuristic technologies like space travel and artificial intelligence.

 Where are Unicorn Startups Founded?

 For years, the vast majority of unicorn startups were founded in the USA.
 As the above map shows, even today 47% of all unicorns can be found there.
-The number of unicorns in the USA dwarfs that of other G8 countries; France, Japan, Canada and Germany all have less than five billion dollar startups, compared to the USA’s impressive 119.
+The number of unicorns in the USA dwarfs that of other G8 countries; France, Japan, Canada and Germany all have less than five billion-dollar startups, compared to the USA’s impressive 119.

 The USA’s eminence in the startup scene can be explained by a number of factors.
 The USA has the world’s largest economy, meaning there’s a thriving market and plenty of consumers to market products/services to.
 The country is also very friendly to business – in 2016, 550,000 people became entrepreneurs and launched their own businesses every month.